-On behalf of the EITI Board, the Governance and Oversight Committee shall consider and seek to develop recommendations to improve the governance and oversight of the EITI, including on:
+On behalf of the EITI Board and with support from the EITI International Secretariat, the Governance and Oversight Committee shall consider and seek to develop recommendations to improve the governance and oversight of the EITI, including on:

-- Decision-making procedures at Board meetings and through Board Circulars. - Accountability lines and Board oversight.
-This may include any changes that may be considered necessary to the procedural guidelines for the Chair and the Executive Director, including their terms of reference or their recruitment and remuneration policy. - Support to the Chair's oversight and direction of the work of the Secretariat in accordance with Article 12 vii) "[the Board shall] oversee and direct (through the EITI Chair) the work of the EITI Secretariat". - The review of EITI Secretariat Workplans and budgets in cooperation with the Finance Committee, prior to submission to the Board. - The adherence to and amendments of the Articles of Association. - Governance issues concerning Members' Meetings, Board meetings and Board committees.
-This includes ensuring that procedures are understood and followed, as well as following up specific stakeholder concerns. - Risk management, including continuing the review of how the EITI addresses concerns, assessing its effectiveness and scope, and proposing improvements to the Board as necessary. - General coherence and consistency of EITI's governance structures, including annual review of Board committee terms of reference to ensure roles and responsibilities remain appropriate and fit for purpose. - Constituency guidelines, including their regular update and follow-up in a manner that is consistent with the EITI's multi-stakeholder spirit.
-This includes encouraging that constituency rules concerning Board member status and vacancies are followed. - Code of Conduct, including annual review of whether sign-off procedures are being adhered to and any recommendations for improvement. - Board Manual annual review. - The EITI's per diem policy, including any recommendations for improvement. - Performance, including the annual conduct and review of Board member performance self assessments and new Board member inductions and follow up. - Liability of Board members. - Present the audited accounts of the EITI International Management to the Board with a recommendation for approval.
-To implement this, it is suggested that the committee hold at least one teleconference a year with the EITI's auditor.
+- 1. Decision-making procedures at Board meetings and through Board circulars. - Accountability lines and Board oversight.
+This may include any changes that may be considered necessary to the procedural guidelines for the EITI Board Chair and the Executive Director, including their terms of reference or their recruitment and remuneration policy. - 3.
+Support to the EITI Board Chair's oversight and direction of the work of the EITI International Secretariat in accordance with Article 12(1)(g) "[the Board shall] oversee and direct (through the EITI Chair) the work of the EITI International Secretariat". - 4.
+The review of EITI International Secretariat work plans and budgets in cooperation with the Finance Committee, prior to submission to the EITI Board. - 5.
+The adherence to and amendments of the EITI Articles of Association.

+- 6. Governance issues concerning Members' Meetings, Board meetings and Board committees.
+This includes ensuring that procedures are understood and followed, as well as following up specific stakeholder concerns. - 7.
+Risk management, including continuing the review of how the EITI addresses concerns, assessing its effectiveness and scope, and proposing improvements to the EITI Board as necessary. - 8.
+General coherence and consistency of EITI's governance structures, including annual review of Board committee terms of reference to ensure roles and responsibilities remain appropriate and fit for purpose. - Constituency guidelines, including their regular update and follow-up in a manner that is consistent with the EITI's multi-stakeholder spirit.
+This includes encouraging that constituency rules concerning Board member status and vacancies are followed. - 10.
+Code of Conduct, including annual review of whether sign-off procedures are being adhered to and any recommendations for improvement. - 11.
+Board Manual annual review. - 12.
+The EITI's per diem policy, including any recommendations for improvement. - 13.
+Performance, including the annual conduct and review of Board member performance self-assessments and new Board member inductions and follow up. - 14.
+Liability of Board members. - 15.
+Presentation of the audited accounts of the EITI International Management to the EITI Board with a recommendation for approval.
+To implement this, it is suggested that the Committee hold at least one teleconference a year with the EITI's auditor.